fernandonieuwveldt/tensorflow-gpu-container/README.md

-# Machine Learning Development Container: Python
+# Tensorflow with GPU Docker Container: Python

-This repo consist of a Dockerfile + vscode settings for a Machine Learning Development environment with tensorflow-gpu.
-This is a modification of the original tensorflow Dockerfile
+This repo consist of a Dockerfile for a Tensorflow(GPU) container.
+This is a modification of the original tensorflow Dockerfile, but striving to be easier to install.
+(There is also a branch to use docker-compose, but there is currently not a gpu flag for compose.)

 On host machine install nvidia toolkit.
 Taken from the https://github.com/NVIDIA/nvidia-docker repo:
 (Assuming you on a Debian based system)